Expat healthcare in Cambodia

 Sadly, while over 80% of the Cambodian population currently lives in rural areas, the low population densities of such areas mean that public healthcare facilities are few and far between.
 The few such institutions which may be encountered are typically stretched beyond capacity and so standards of care may not live up to your expectations.
 As a result, only an estimated 30% of Cambodians actually visit the free public facilities.

-The solution to this is both simple, yet incredibly complex.
+The solution to this is both simple, and incredibly complex.
 On the one hand many native Cambodians end up having to rely on private healthcare facilities, often at (comparatively) great cost to themselves.
 Many of these institutions or individual medical practitioners operate without official approval and so standards of care may not be optimal.

 As a third of Cambodia’s estimated population of 14.3 million people live below the poverty line it should come as no surprise that they struggle to pay for this private medical treatment.
 It has been estimated that over 75% of medical costs in Cambodia are paid out-of-pocket, with many poor families having to rely on loans or selling belongings to cover even basic care.